Unboxed-Software/solana-course/content/hello-world-program.md

 };
 ```

 - `AccountInfo` - a struct within the `account_info` module that allows us to access account information
 - `entrypoint` - a macro that declares the entry point of the program
 - `ProgramResult` - a type within the `entrypoint` module that returns either a `Result` or `ProgramError`
 - `Pubkey` - a struct within the `pubkey` module that allows us to access addresses as a public key
 - `msg` - a macro allows us to print messages to the program log

-### Entry points
+### Entry point

 Solana programs require a single entry point to process program instructions.
-The entry point is declared using the [entrypoint!](https://docs.rs/solana-program/latest/solana_program/macro.entrypoint.html) macro.
-You can read more about Rust macros [here](https://doc.rust-lang.org/book/ch19-06-macros.html).
+The entry point is declared using the `entrypoint!` macro.

 The entry point to a Solana program requires a `process_instruction` function with the following arguments:

 - `program_id` - the address of the account where the program is stored
 - `accounts` - the list of accounts required to process the instruction
 - `instruction_data` - the serialized, instruction-specific data

 ```rust
 entrypoint!(process_instruction);